nirav-v/secure-rando/README.md

 ## This is a random password generator page made with HTML, CSS, and javaScript

-## just click the generate password button, eneter the desired character count, and use the confirm windows choose which character types you would like to inlcude.

-#the final password is rendered on the text box in the DOM
+### just click the generate password button, eneter the desired character count, and use the confirm windows choose which character types you would like to inlcude.
+The final password is rendered on the text box in the DOM

 ## Link to deployed page: https://nirav-v.github.io/secure-rando/